-A referral’s Status impacts where it displays in the Global REFERRALS tab.
-The Status communicates if a program accepted a referral, if the client is in the enrollment process, or if the referral expired.
+A referral’s status impacts where it displays in the Global REFERRALS tab.
+The status communicates if a program accepted a referral, if the client is in the enrollment process, or if the referral expired.

-Note: You cannot update a Community Queue referral’s Status until it is reassigned to a program.
+Note: You cannot update a Community Queue referral’s status until it is reassigned to a program.
 A Community Queue referral’s Status can, however, automatically change to “Expired” if it meets the Inactive Referral Expiration Threshold.

 Updating a Referral's Status

-Note: You can only edit the Status field from the Global REFERRALS tab’s Pending, Sent, and Denied tabs.
+Note: You can only edit the status field from the Global REFERRALS tab’s Pending, Sent, and Denied tabs.
 You cannot edit the Status field from the client record.

 To update a referral’s Status, click REFERRALS.

-Locate the referral you would like to update and click the edit icon.
+Locate the referral you would like to update and click the Edit icon.

 The REFERRAL: EDIT page appears.

 Scroll down to the Current Status field.
 Click the Edit icon.